amethyst/amethyst/book/src/concepts/entity_and_component.md

 For more information, see the [specs storage reference](https://docs.rs/specs/latest/specs/storage/index.html).

 There are a bunch more storages, and deciding which one is the best isn't trivial and should be done based on careful benchmarking.
+A general rule is: if your component is used in over 30% of entities, use VecStorage.
 If you don't know which one you should use, `DenseVecStorage` is a good default.
 It will need more memory than `VecStorage` for pointer-sized components, but it will perform well for most scenarios.

 ## Tags